DMS473/reimagined-dollop/docs/index.md

 - Managing portal-related data.
 - Collecting and storing raw data.
 - Processing raw data into terms, which are then stored for later use.

+## Next Step
+To continue with the next step, please refer to the [Tutorial](./A.md) for detailed instructions.